 The practical workflow for shifting a B2B content team from SEO-optimized to AEO-optimized production:

 Step 1: Identify 10 prompts your buyers ask AI engines.
-Start by running your own research.
-Open ChatGPT, Perplexity, and Gemini and run the queries your ideal buyers actually use: "What is the best [your category] for [your target customer profile]?"
-"How does [your product] compare to [main competitor]?"
-"What should I look for in a [category] vendor?"
+Open ChatGPT, Perplexity, and Gemini and run the queries your ideal buyers use: “What is the best [your category] for [your target customer profile]?”
+“How does [your product] compare to [main competitor]?”
+“What should I look for in a [category] vendor?”
 Document exactly what the engines say and which brands they cite.

 Step 2: Audit your current citation baseline.
-For each of your 10 target prompts, record whether your brand is cited, mentioned without a link, or absent.
-This is your baseline.
-Do this across at least three engines (ChatGPT, Perplexity, Gemini).
-You now have a gap map: a list of queries where your brand should appear but doesn't.
+For each of your 10 target prompts, record whether your brand is cited, mentioned without a link, or absent across at least three engines (ChatGPT, Perplexity, Gemini).
+You now have a gap map: a list of queries where your brand should appear but does not.

 Step 3: Create a content brief per gap.
-For each gap query, create a specific content brief that includes: the exact target prompt, the direct answer your content should lead with, the specific data points and comparisons to include, schema requirements (FAQPage minimum, Article for blog posts), and minimum word count.
-The brief should prioritize direct answerability over narrative quality.
+For each gap query, build a brief that includes: the exact target prompt, the direct answer your content should lead with, the specific data points and comparisons to include, schema requirements (FAQPage minimum, Article for blog posts), and minimum word count.
+Prioritize direct answerability over narrative quality.

 Step 4: Specify schema requirements in every brief.
-Every content brief should include a schema section: which schema types are required, what FAQs to include as FAQPage markup, and whether Article JSON-LD is needed.
-Schema is not a technical afterthought — it's a citation infrastructure requirement that belongs in the creative brief.
+Every content brief should include a schema section: which types are required, what FAQs to mark up as FAQPage, and whether Article JSON-LD is needed.
+Schema is not a technical afterthought.
+It is a citation infrastructure requirement that belongs in the creative brief.

 Step 5: Publish and measure within 30 days.
 AEO has a faster feedback cycle than SEO.
-After publishing, re-run the target prompts across engines within 2–4 weeks.
-Perplexity in particular picks up new content quickly.
-Document changes in citation status and use the results to prioritize the next content cycle.
+After publishing, re-run target prompts across engines within 2 to 4 weeks.
+Perplexity picks up new content quickly.
+Document citation status changes and use results to prioritize the next content cycle.

 Measuring AEO success for B2B marketing teams

-Standard content marketing metrics — page views, session duration, organic traffic — don't capture AEO performance.
-B2B marketing teams need a parallel measurement framework.
+Standard content marketing metrics (page views, session duration, organic traffic) do not capture AEO performance.
+B2B marketing teams need a parallel measurement framework:

 Citation frequency.
-For each of your 10–15 target prompts, track whether your brand is cited across each engine.
-Citation frequency = number of prompts where you're cited / total prompts tracked.
-This is your primary AEO performance metric.
+For each of your 10 to 15 target prompts, track whether your brand is cited across each engine.
+Citation frequency = number of prompts where cited / total prompts tracked.
+This is your primary AEO metric.

 Share of AI Voice (SoAV).
 Adapted from Share of Voice in traditional media measurement, SoAV measures what percentage of AI responses in your category include your brand versus competitors.
-If your category generates 20 common AI queries and your brand is cited in 8 of them, your SoAV is 40%.
-Track SoAV across engines separately — your SoAV on Perplexity may be very different from ChatGPT.
+If your category generates 20 common AI queries and your brand is cited in 8, your SoAV is 40%.
+Track SoAV per engine separately: your SoAV on Perplexity may differ significantly from ChatGPT.

 AI referral traffic in GA4.
-Direct referral traffic from Perplexity, Bing (Copilot), and other AI engines that pass referrer data is trackable in GA4.
+Direct referral traffic from Perplexity, Bing (Copilot), and other AI engines that pass referrer data is trackable.
 Create a custom channel grouping for AI referrers and track sessions, conversion rate, and pipeline attribution separately.
-This is the metric that connects AEO to revenue and justifies the investment to leadership.
+This metric connects AEO to revenue and justifies investment to leadership.

 Prompt coverage breadth.
-Track not just whether you're cited, but for how many distinct query types.
-A brand cited in responses to 15 different query types has broader topical authority than one cited repeatedly for the same 3 queries.
+Track not just citation presence, but coverage across distinct query types.
+A brand cited for 15 different query types has broader topical authority than one cited repeatedly for the same 3 queries.
 Coverage breadth predicts long-term citation stability.

-Tools to consider (as of March 2026): Otterly.AI for Perplexity citation tracking, SE Visible for cross-engine monitoring, Profound for enterprise share-of-voice measurement, and manual probing via direct engine queries for baseline audits and spot checks.
+Tools to consider (as of March 2026): Otterly.AI for Perplexity citation tracking, SE Visible for cross-engine monitoring, Profound for enterprise share-of-voice measurement, and manual probing via direct engine queries for baseline audits.

 90-day B2B AEO roadmap

-Phase 1 — Days 1–30: Audit, foundation, and first content.
-Run a citation baseline audit across 10–15 target prompts on ChatGPT, Perplexity, and Gemini.
+Phase 1: Days 1 to 30: Audit, foundation, and first content.
+Run a citation baseline audit across 10 to 15 target prompts on ChatGPT, Perplexity, and Gemini.
 Implement Organization and Service schema on your homepage and all service/product pages.
 Add FAQPage schema to your top 5 existing content pieces.
 Publish 3 comparison articles targeting your highest-gap evaluation queries.
 Submit or update your G2 and Capterra profiles.
-Identify your ungated case study opportunities and begin converting two gated assets to publicly accessible summary pages.
+Identify ungated case study opportunities and begin converting two gated assets to publicly accessible summary pages.

-Phase 2 — Days 31–60: Directory presence, thought leadership, and outreach.
-Complete Crunchbase profile and any industry-specific directory listings.
-Implement a LinkedIn thought leadership program for 2–3 named practitioners (1 article per person per month).
+Phase 2: Days 31 to 60: Directory presence, thought leadership, and outreach.
+Complete Crunchbase profile and industry-specific directory listings.
+Launch a LinkedIn thought leadership program for 2 to 3 named practitioners (1 article per person per month).
 Identify the top 5 B2B roundup articles in your category and contact their authors with structured data sheets.
 Publish your pillar content piece (3,000+ words, comprehensive category guide).
 Publish 3 cluster articles linked to the pillar.
-Begin the Clutch/G2 review generation program targeting 5 new verified reviews.
+Begin a G2/Clutch review generation program targeting 5 new verified reviews.

-Phase 3 — Days 61–90: Measure, iterate, and report.
+Phase 3: Days 61 to 90: Measure, iterate, and report.
 Re-run your full citation baseline audit across all 5 major engines.
 Calculate citation frequency and SoAV improvements from Day 1 baseline.
 Identify the 5 highest remaining citation gaps.
 Brief the next content cycle targeting those gaps.
 Build the leadership reporting template: before/after citation frequency, AI referral traffic trend, SoAV vs. top 3 competitors, pipeline attribution from AI-referred sessions.
 Present the roadmap for the next 90-day cycle.

 Frequently asked questions about AEO for B2B marketing

 Is AEO different from SEO for B2B?
 Yes, significantly.
-SEO optimizes for search engine rankings — getting your page into Google's top 10.
-AEO optimizes for AI citation — getting your brand mentioned inside ChatGPT, Perplexity, and Gemini responses.
-The content formats, structural requirements, and success metrics are different.
-B2B marketing teams need both strategies in parallel: SEO for Google traffic, AEO for AI-referred traffic, which converts at 5x the rate of organic search.
+SEO optimizes for search engine rankings (getting your page into Google’s top 10).
+AEO optimizes for AI citation (getting your brand mentioned inside ChatGPT, Perplexity, and Gemini responses).
+The content formats, structural requirements, and success metrics differ.
+B2B marketing teams need both in parallel: SEO for Google traffic, AEO for AI-referred traffic that converts at 5x the rate of organic search.

 What content type gets B2B brands cited by AI fastest?
-Comparison content — "X vs Y for [use case]" and "best [category] for [industry]" — gets B2B brands cited fastest because it directly addresses evaluation-stage queries with high AI search frequency.
-Case studies with specific measurable outcomes are the second-fastest citation earner.
+Comparison content (“X vs Y for [use case]” and “best [category] for [industry]”) gets cited fastest because it directly addresses evaluation-stage queries with high AI search frequency.
+Case studies with specific measurable outcomes are the second-fastest earner.
 Both work because they contain specific, verifiable claims that AI engines extract and cite.
 Generic thought leadership has very low citation rates regardless of writing quality.

 How do I justify AEO budget to leadership?
-The core ROI case: Exposure Ninja's 2026 AI Search Statistics report shows ChatGPT-referred traffic converts at 14.2% vs. Google organic's 2.8% — a 5x conversion rate premium.
-Gartner projects a 25% decline in traditional search volume by 2026.
-G2 reports 79% of B2B buyers say AI search has changed how they research vendors.
-The practical pitch: AEO captures high-intent buyers at the moment they're researching your category, with conversion rates that outperform every other inbound channel.
+The core ROI case: Exposure Ninja’s 2026 report shows ChatGPT-referred traffic converts at 14.2% vs. Google organic’s 2.8%, a 5x premium.
+Gartner projects 25% decline in traditional search volume by 2026.
+G2 reports 79% of B2B buyers say AI search changed how they research vendors.
+The practical pitch: AEO captures high-intent buyers researching your category, with conversion rates that outperform every other inbound channel.
 The investment is primarily content and schema work, not new technology or paid media.

 How long until B2B AEO shows results?
-B2B brands that execute a complete AEO program typically see measurable citation improvements within 60–90 days.
-Perplexity citations tend to appear first (3–5 weeks for well-optimized content).
-ChatGPT citations for competitive B2B categories take longer — 8–14 weeks — due to authority weighting.
-Unlike SEO, which can take 6–12 months to show results, AEO changes can show impact within weeks because AI engines update faster than Google's ranking algorithm.
+B2B brands executing a complete AEO program typically see measurable citation improvements within 60 to 90 days.
+Perplexity citations appear first (3 to 5 weeks for well-optimized content).
+ChatGPT citations for competitive B2B categories take longer (8 to 14 weeks) due to authority weighting.
+Unlike SEO, which can take 6 to 12 months, AEO changes show impact within weeks because AI engines update faster than Google’s ranking algorithm.

 Does gated content hurt B2B AEO performance?
-Yes — significantly.
+Yes, significantly.
 AI engines cannot read content behind a lead gate.
-Your best whitepaper, most detailed research report, and case study library are completely invisible to AI citation systems if they require a form fill to access.
-B2B marketing teams should publish ungated summary versions of key assets — with the core statistics, methodology highlights, and outcome data — that AI engines can access and cite.
+Your best whitepaper, most detailed research report, and case study library are completely invisible to AI citation systems if they require a form fill.
+B2B marketing teams should publish ungated summary versions of key assets with the core statistics, methodology highlights, and outcome data that AI engines can access and cite.
 The citation value of a public summary typically exceeds the lead generation value of a gated download as AI search displaces form-fill discovery.

 Sources: